liferay-search/liferay-docs/en/deployment/articles-dxp/04-securing-liferay/10-saml/06-configuring-saml.markdown

 Note also the introduction of the *SAML KeyStoreManager Implementation Configuration* in *Control Panel* &rarr; *System Settings* &rarr; Security &rarr; SSO.
-The options for this configuration are explained above in the Setting up @product@ as a SAML Identity Provider section.
+The options for this configuration are explained above in the Setting up @sharepoint@ as a SAML Identity Provider section.

 In the latest version of the plugin, the `SHA256` algorithm is the default encryption algorithm used in the configuration and to generate keys.
 The default